henrysky/astroNN/docs/source/neuralnets/neural_network.rst

 you can access to some methods like doing inference or continue the training (fine-tuning).
 You should refer to the tutorial for each type of neural network for more detail.

-There is a few parameter you can always access,
+There is a few parameters from keras_model you can always access,

 .. code-block:: python